getlantern/lantern-client/README.md

 This mechanism for running integration tests follows [this article](https://medium.com/flutter-community/hot-reload-for-flutter-integration-tests-e0478b63bd54).
 Using this mechanism, you can modify and rerun the integration test without having to redeploy the application.

-NOTE - when running with flutter driver enabled, the on-screen keyboard does not work.
+WARNING - when running with flutter driver enabled, the on-screen keyboard does not work.

+WARNING - if you try to run an instance of the app using `--observatory-port` and you already have another instance running with that same observatory-port, the 2nd instance will hang on launch because flutter cannot bind to that port.

 TODO: we need to automate the running of integration tests in a CI environment using Flutter driver.